portfors-lab/sparkle/doc/ref/dev_env.rst

 Of course, you will want to install Python 2.7 and virtualenv first.

 The use of virtualenv is not required, but recommended, particularly if you plan on having any other python projects.
+Another option is to install the `Anaconda Python distribution`_, which comes with most of the required packages installed for you.

 The project is under Git version control and is currently in a private repo on BitBucket (owned by Amy Boyle).
 This can, if necessary (in the event that Amy is not available), be copied from the local installation on the rig machine, and worked on/maintained/pushed to a different owner's remote repo from there.
 (If you are reading this, you found the repo)